 - The garlic can be squeezed out of its peel like roasted garlic.

 - We like to rub the roasted habanero over the chicken meat for some extra heat and flavor.
-This is totally optional and you can leave it out completely if you don't like spice.
+This is totally optional and you can leave it out completely if you don’t like spicy foods.

 I've always been intimidated at the thought of a whole roast chicken... this was my first real try and it was incredible and really easy to put together.
 Served with sourdough to soak up the pan juices and a side salad and it was the perfect meal.
 I didn't have sumac so used some zaatar, added some whole brussels sprouts.
 One of the best meals I've made.
 Thank you!